Pakicetus: Description

 Based on the sizes of specimens, and to a lesser extent on composite skeletons, species of Pakicetus are thought to have been 1 m to 2 m in length.

 Pakicetus looked very different from modern cetaceans, and its body shape more resembled those of land-dwelling hoofed mammals.
 Unlike all later cetaceans, it had four fully functional long legs.
 Pakicetus had a long snout; a typical complement of teeth that included incisors, canines, premolars, and molars; a distinct and flexible neck; and a very long and robust tail.
 As in most land mammals, the nose was at the tip of the snout.

 Reconstructions of pakicetids that followed the discovery of composite skeletons often depicted them with fur; however, given their relatively close relationships with hippos, they may have had sparse body hair.

 The first fossil found consisted of an incomplete skull with a skull cap and a broken mandible with some teeth.
-Based on the detail of the teeth, the molars suggest that the animal could rend and tear flesh.
+Based on the detail of the teeth, the molars suggest that the animal could rip and tear flesh.
 Wear, in the form of scrapes on the molars, indicated that Pakicetus ground its teeth as it chewed its food.
 Because of the tooth wear, Pakicetus is thought to have eaten fish and other small animals.
 The teeth also suggest that Pakicetus had herbivorous and omnivorous ancestors.

 Palaeobiology

 Possible semi-aquatic nature

-It was illustrated on the cover of Science as a semiaquatic, vaguely crocodile-like mammal, diving after fish.
+It was illustrated on the cover of Science in 1983 as a semiaquatic, vaguely crocodile-like mammal, diving after fish.

 Somewhat more complete skeletal remains were discovered in 2001, prompting the view that Pakicetus was primarily a land animal about the size of a wolf.
 Thewissen, Williams, Roe & Hussain 2001 wrote that "Pakicetids were terrestrial mammals, no more amphibious than a tapir."

 However, Thewissen, Cooper, George & Bajpai 2009 argued that "the orbits ... of these cetaceans were located close together on top of the skull, as is common in aquatic animals that live in water but look at emerged objects.
 Just like Indohyus, limb bones of pakicetids are osteosclerotic, also suggestive of aquatic habitat" (since heavy bones provide ballast).
 "This peculiarity could indicate that Pakicetus could stand in water, almost totally immersed, without losing visual contact with the air."